OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_6103.rst

 - `Fix an error with mapping qcow2 overlays with the LXC driver <https://github.com/OpenNebula/one/issues/6848>`__.
 - `Fix VM cluster ID after moving host to different cluster <https://github.com/OpenNebula/one/issues/2226>`__.
 - `Fix corrupted quota after VM deploy and recover --recreate actions, in case RUNNING quota is exceeded <https://github.com/OpenNebula/one/issues/6823>`__.
-- `Fix onetemplate instantiate cli options override template CONTEXT <https://github.com/OpenNebula/one/issues/6828>`__.
+- `Fix onetemplate instantiate cli options to not override the whole CONTEXT attribute <https://github.com/OpenNebula/one/issues/6828>`__.

 The following issues have been solved in the Sunstone Web UI: